If your identity is stolen, you’re not alone. It’s happening to more people every year. Here’s what to do if your identity is stolen.

 After completing your review, the final step is to look through your bank statement.
 If you see any accounts charging you without your authorization, call the bank and request that they lock it.

 Identity theft protection is a big deal, and you should take it as seriously as you would anything else.
 Following what we’ve outlined in this article is a step in the right direction if you’ve had your identity stolen.
+In the future, practice good digital hygiene, such as keeping yourself safe on public WiFi.
 Act fast!